 As I entered my teenage years, I thought the idea almost laughable – would I be willing to keep track of every cent I spent?
-Then I became an adult, entered the corporate world and started earning my own money.
+Then I became an adult, entered the corporate world and started earning my own money, and of course I look some ways to get the money I spend back and I found the Tail’s cashback app for Android users that helped with this.
 Stark reality hit me like a bucket of ice cold water in the face on a cold winter’s day!

 I gained a greater respect for the tedious system my mother had applied to our housekeeping finances during my childhood.
 I finally understood it and much to my own amazement, I too, started keeping a “hisaab kitaab” (record book) of almost every cent I spent, though mine was the new-age version in the form of an Excel spreadsheet.

 During my entrance into adulthood and my introduction to big, scary words such as budgeting, accountability and responsibility, the method behind my mother’s madness became evident – I had learned the secrets to saving money and the art of spending it wisely.